Shawn Royer, Director

 Shawn was the clarinet clinician for the Music for All National Festival in 2015 and 2017, and she presents clarinet and jazz workshops regularly to educators and students at music educator conferences, high schools, and middle schools as a Yamaha Performing Artist and Vandoren Artist Clinician.

 Shawn is the Director of the 65th Street Klezmorim and maintains an active career performing jazz.
-Shawn Goodman plays Yamaha clarinets and saxophones exclusively. (www.shawngoodmanjazz.com)
+Shawn Royer plays Yamaha clarinets and saxophones exclusively. (www.shawngoodmanjazz.com)

 Breann Royer, Assistant Director

 Breann Royer is a composer/arranger, musician, and educator.
 Breann’s compositions often incorporate unusual items such as plastic hand clappers, toy pianos, or household items to make musical sounds, as well as typical band instruments used in unusual ways.
 Breann studied trumpet performance at Missouri Southern State University and music education at the University of Indianapolis.